sisinflab/Graph-Missing-Modalities/README.md

 # Graph-Missing-Modalities

-This is the official implementation of the paper "_Do We Really Need to Drop Items with Missing Modalities in Multimodal Recommendation?_", under review at CIKM 2024 as a short paper.
+This is the official implementation of the paper "_Do We Really Need to Drop Items with Missing Modalities in Multimodal Recommendation?_", accepted at CIKM 2024 as a short paper.

 ## Requirements